 The NC State Department of Philosophy and Religious Studies held its annual Student Awards Reception on the afternoon of March 4.
 The purpose of the reception was to recognize, reward and celebrate the achievements of top seniors in philosophy and religious studies graduating during 2020.
 Two awards were presented by faculty members who had worked closely with the award winners.

 The Philosophy Prize in Honor of Professor Robert S. Bryan goes to the outstanding senior majoring in philosophy.
 The winner was Abby Scheper, who received the award from Veljko Dubljevic, assistant professor of philosophy.
-Abby is graduating in May 2020 with a B.A. in Philosophy with a Concentration in Philosophy of Law and three minors: Art & Design, Genetics and Health, Medicine & Human Values.
-She plans to go on to law school in Fall 2020 and to specialize in health law and medical ethics.
+Abby, who was a Park Scholar, completed her undergraduate degree Summa Cum Laude in May 2020, earning a B.A. in Philosophy with a Concentration in Philosophy of Law.
+She also completed minors in Art & Design, Genetics and Health, Medicine & Human Values.
+In Fall 2020 she will enter the University of Virginia’s Law School, where she plans to specialize in health law and medical ethics.

 The Religious Studies Prize in Honor of Professor W. Curtis Fitzgerald goes to the outstanding senior majoring in religious studies.
 This year’s winner was Thomas Long, who received the award from Bill Adler, distinguished university professor of religious studies.
 Thomas will be graduating in December 2020 with a B.A. in Religious Studies and a B.A. in English with a Concentration in Literature.
 He plans to go on to a graduate program in religious studies after completing his degree.

 Asked how they have benefited from their departmental majors, here’s what our prizewinners said.